The Two Minute Summary

 Your brain is probably worth reading this!

-What do you expect us to say?
 You need your brain to work so you can ride your skateboard, and don't just lie in bed and slobber the rest of your life.
 You don't know how hard pavement is until your head really hits it.
 If you do a wrist or an arm or a collarbone it heals while your life goes on, but the brain is different.
-Besides that, helmets may be the law in your area, and you can't use most skate parks with-out one.
+Besides that, helmets may be the law in your area, and you can't use most skate parks without one.

 What to Look For